manulife-ai/benchkit/README.md

     - Navigate between input fields with keyboard
     - Add note with text/voice
     - Submit button to log validation
-      - schema
-        - original
-        - validated
+      - Push into the validated list
-        - timestamp
-        - user
     - Show validation history
 - Analyse
   - Show and filter benchmark results